emergentally/emergentally.github.io/content/blog/2025-03-24-responding-us-foreign-assistance-funding-freeze.md

 On January 20th 2025, the U.S. Government ordered a pause of all foreign assistance pending a review of programmes.
 At Emergentally, we know that this situation has had significant consequences at the country level and we have been working quietly to support our partners and colleagues to respond to the evolving situation.
 While respecting the sensitivity and confidentiality of our partners, we wanted to share some ways in which we are responding to the rapidly evolving situation.
 We hope that this information may help others in thinking through their own response.
 We presented these ideas at the [IATI European Community Dialogue](https://iatistandard.org/en/news/eu-members-states-and-iati-community-meet-in-brussels/) last week in Brussels.

-We are thinking about two ways to respond - in the short term and in the medium term.
+Emergentally is thinking about two ways to respond - in the short term and in the medium term.

 ## Short term response
 Our short term response is focused on **understanding the nature of the funding that is frozen and the consequences**.
 Using IATI data, we can understand what was disbursed in 2024, and estimate spending for 2025, by looking at the undisbursed amount of ongoing projects.